 Starting with Oracle Database 21c, installation of non-CDB Oracle Database architecture is no longer supported.
-Starting with Oracle Grid Infrastructure 21c, policy-managed databases are deprecated.
+The policy-managed database deployment option is desupported in Oracle Database 23ai.

-Starting in Oracle Database 21c, PDBs are a resource managed by Oracle Clusterware.
-Consider a CDB called raccont that has a policy-managed PDB called spark.
+Starting with Oracle Database 21c, PDBs are a resource managed by Oracle Clusterware.
+Consider a admin-managed CDB called raccont that has a PDB called spark.